From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Methods

 \subsection{Acknowledgements}

 We are grateful to Justus T.C.
 Schwabedal for his invaluable insights and thank Martin Reißel and Volker Sander for providing us with computing resources.
 This study was in part funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 521379614 -- SFB/TRR 393 and Project-ID 454245598 -- IRTG 2773.
 The funder played no role in study design, data collection, analysis and interpretation of data, or the writing of this manuscript.
+Open Access funding enabled and organized by Projekt DEAL.